The Ultimate In Birding Tours

 As we leave the Sahara and follow the winding road down into the Sous valley the desert gives way to argana woodland, quite reminiscent of the acacia savanna so characteristic of many other parts of Africa, and extensive areas of olive groves and citrus.
 We will pass by the ancient walled city of Taroudannt before we reach Agadir.

 Morocco: Day 11 Today we will concentrate on two bird-rich estuaries to the south of Agadir.
 First, we will visit the pocket-sized estuary of the Oued Massa, probably the richest birding locality of its size in Morocco.
 The whole area is thronged with birds, especially herons, egrets, waders, gulls and terns.
-We shall concentrate on the upper, marshy parts of the estuary where amongst the more interesting species we may find are Little Bittern, Squacco and Purple Herons, Marbled Duck, Western Marsh and Montagu’s Harriers, Collared Pratincole, Black-winged Stilt and the localized Brown-throated Martin.
+We shall concentrate on the upper, marshy parts of the estuary where among the more interesting species we may find are Little Bittern, Squacco and Purple Herons, Marbled Duck, Western Marsh and Montagu’s Harriers, Collared Pratincole, Black-winged Stilt and the localized Brown-throated Martin.
 Other species likely at the mouth of the Massa include Grey Heron, Great Cormorant, Little Egret, Eurasian Coot, Little Ringed Plover, Lesser Black-backed and Yellow-legged Gulls, Little Owl, Common Kingfisher, sand Martin (or Bank Swallow), Common Stonechat, European Reed Warbler and Black-crowned Tchagra, whose beautiful song often gives its presence away).

 Later we will visit the Sous estuary, close to Agadir.
 Here we are likely to find large numbers of waders, gulls, terns and other waterbirds including Greater Flamingo, Eurasian Spoonbill, Eurasian Oystercatcher, Pied Avocet, Common Ringed, Kentish and Grey Plovers, Red Knot, Sanderling, Dunlin, Curlew Sandpiper, Little Stint, Ruff, Bar-tailed Godwit, Whimbrel, Wood Sandpiper, Common Redshank, Common Greenshank, Ruddy Turnstone, Black-headed, Yellow-legged and Audouin’s Gulls, Gull-billed, Sandwich, Common, Little and Black Terns, and the restricted-range Moroccan Wagtail.
-We may also come across one of the scarcer visitors to the area such as Mediterranean or Slender-billed Gulls, Lesser Crested, Whiskered or White-winged Terns.
+We may also come across one or two of the scarcer visitors to the area such as Mediterranean or Slender-billed Gulls, Lesser Crested, Whiskered or White-winged Terns.
 We have an excellent chance here for Red-necked Nightjar.

 Morocco: Day 12 This morning we will travel northwards along the Atlantic coast in search of the critically endangered Northern Bald Ibis, which still breeds in the Agadir region.
 We have an excellent chance of finding this strange bird at one of its coastal breeding sites.
 We will also stop at Cap Rhir for some seawatching: there is a good chance of encountering Cory’s Shearwater and Northern Gannet or some Lesser Crested Terns roosting on the beaches.